 If you are a non-coder, want an easy-to-use platform, and are not looking to hire a developer to create and maintain your store, Shopify can be a better option for you.
 It also applies to small-scale businesses, startups, and freelancers with limited budgets in hand.

-However, if you have an enterprise-level business, possibly spread worldwide, and want to have a fully customizable solution to meet your extensive requirements, you can choose Magento.
+However, if you have an enterprise-level business, possibly spread worldwide, and want to have a fully customizable solution to meet your extensive requirements, you can choose Adobe Commerce.
 You can hire a developer and let them handle everything for you.
 In addition, you can pair it with a good web hosting service to enjoy a hosted experience, features, and more benefits.